pabroux/langchain-langgraph-crash-course/README.md

 Just a tiny repository with some examples of LLM agents made with [LangGraph](https://github.com/langchain-ai/langgraph), [LangChain](https://github.com/langchain-ai/langchain) and [Tavily](http://tavily.com/).

 🚧 Work in progress

+All demo uses the OpenAI api with the 4o-mini model.

 sample_llm_application : explains how to use LLM with LangChain (PromptTemplate and ChatModels)